Canadian Association for the Study of the Liver: Fellowship Guidelines

 Each application for funding will be considered as a new application.

-Applicants who requires assistance to complete an application should contact the CASL Office at firstname.lastname@example.org.
-It is the applicant’s responsibility to ensure that all required documents reach the Association by the deadlines.
+Applicants who require assistance to complete an application should contact the CASL Office at email@example.com.
+It is the applicant’s responsibility to ensure that all required documents reach the Association by the given deadlines.
 We will not contact applicants to pursue missing information.

 Applicants with a primary interest in liver disease are eligible to apply.
 Fellowship Applicants and their Supervisors must be members of the Canadian Association for the Study of the Liver (CASL).
 Canadian citizens, landed immigrants and permanent residents will receive first consideration.
 The Canadian Association for the Study of the Liver (CASL) reserves the right not to review applications that do not respect the above requirements.